jaykeHarrison/be-nc-news/README.md

 ### Response body

-Responds with JSON-encoded object with with property topics.
+Responds with JSON-encoded object with with property **_topics_**, whose value is an array of topic objects.
 Example:

 ```
 {